 The next generation of the Astra, which will celebrate its debut at the International Motor Show in Frankfurt (September 17 to 27), will be the first completely new Vauxhall model to be available with OnStar.
-The system can also be ordered for ADAM, Cascada, Corsa, Insignia, Meriva, Mokka and Zafira Tourer in certain markets.
+The system can also be ordered for ADAM, Cascada, Corsa, Insignia, Meriva and Mokka in certain markets.
 The first introduction wave will see OnStar being rolled out in 13 European markets, those being Belgium, Germany, France, the United Kingdom, Ireland, Italy, Luxembourg, the Netherlands, Austria, Poland, Portugal, Switzerland and Spain, with additional countries following later.
 Customers will be able to use the entire service portfolio provided by OnStar including the 24-hour Emergency Call Service free of charge for the first 12 months after registration.

 Smartphone owners will be able to connect to their vehicle remotely with a Smartphone App.
 In addition, OnStar will assist vehicle owners and police alike in case a vehicle with the system is stolen.

 OnStar can also provide subscribers with a monthly Vehicle Diagnostics email with the most important vehicle data and information.
 Furthermore, a diagnostics check can be requested at any time at the push of a button, thus providing peace of mind before setting off on a longer journey.